sav-che/TL-2/Authors/Bouché, Carl David {std. C.D. Bouché}.md

-> [!cite] BHL link: this entry starts at [page 375](https://www.biodiversitylibrary.org/item/103859#page/385/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 375](https://www.biodiversitylibrary.org/page/33265572) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bouché, Carl David (1809-1881), German (Berlin born) gardener and botanist, educated at the "Gymnasium zum grauen Kloster" until 1823, worked with his father Peter Carl Bouché at the Schöneberg garden school 1823-1831, from 1831-1839 employed at the Berlin Botanical Garden, at the Pfaueninsel as gardener 1839-1843, "inspector" \[director\] of the Botanical Garden from 1843-1881. (*C.D.
-Bouché*).
+Bouché, Carl David (1809-1881), German (Berlin born) gardener and botanist, educated at the "Gymnasium zum grauen Kloster" until 1823, worked with his father Peter Carl Bouché at the Schöneberg garden school 1823-1831, from 1831-1839 employed at the Berlin Botanical Garden, at the Pfaueninsel as gardener 1839-1843, "inspector" \[director\] of the Botanical Garden from 1843-1881.
+**Abbreviated name**: *C.D.
+Bouché*

 #### Herbarium and types